 Chaim served as one of the founding elders of a local Messianic Jewish congregation, where he became an assistant pastor in 1987.
 The following year, he coordinated a national Messianic Jewish conference.
 He was ordained in 1990, and that same year led the formation of Congregation Yeshuat Tsion.
 He received his theological training at Denver Seminary, graduating in 1991 with an MA in New Testament Studies.

 In 1981, Joy received Yeshua as her Messiah.
-She has been active in many phases of Messianic education, including writing a Children's Haggadah and serving as the current Shabbat School Coordinator.
-She is also the Women's Ministry coordinator and is a member of the worship team.
+She has been active in many phases of Messianic education, including writing a Children's Haggadah.
+She is also the Women's Ministry coordinator.